How landlords, estate agents and developers can get ready for viewings, view properties and reopen offices.

 Offices and premises

-If staff are able to efficiently and safely work from home, they should continue to do so.
-In all elements of your business’ operation, you will need to consider what parts can be undertaken virtually wherever possible.
+If staff are able to work efficiently and safely from home, they should continue to do so.
+In all elements of your business’s operation, you will need to consider what parts can be undertaken virtually wherever possible.

 Health and Safety measures should be put in place in line with the government’s latest workplace guidance for employers and employees on how to work safely during the coronavirus pandemic and the guidance on how to maintain social and physical distancing in the workplace.

-The Coronavirus Regulations 2020 impose a legal requirement on workplaces to take all reasonable measures to ensure a 2 metre distance is maintained between persons on their premises.
+The Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020 impose a legal requirement on workplaces to take all reasonable measures to ensure a 2 metre distance is maintained between persons on their premises and those required to wait to enter the premises (except between members of the same household or a carer and the person assisted by the carer).
 Guidance has been produced to assist people in understanding what “taking all reasonable measures” means and what to do if it is not possible to maintain a distance of 2 metres in certain circumstances.
-Failing to comply with the physical distancing duty in Wales without reasonable excuse is an offence, which on conviction may lead to a fine.
+Failure to comply with this, and other requirements, by those responsible for premises or those responsible for work being carried out on premises can result in enforcement action, including the issuing of improvement and/or closure notices.

 Visitors to all offices